cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     }
 }

-// Warning: (ae-missing-release-tag) "SegmentationDataModifiedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type SegmentationDataModifiedEventDetail = {
     toolGroupUID: string;
     segmentationDataUID: string;
 };

-// Warning: (ae-missing-release-tag) "SegmentationDataModifiedEventType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type SegmentationDataModifiedEventType = Types_2.CustomEventType<SegmentationDataModifiedEventDetail>;

-// Warning: (ae-missing-release-tag) "SegmentationDisplayTool" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class SegmentationDisplayTool extends BaseTool {
     constructor(toolProps?: PublicToolProps, defaultToolProps?: ToolProps);